 “Just when you think you know something; you must look at things in a different way.” -Robin Williams

 Scratching the origins of film is like diving into deep waters.
-There can not be sustantial records to be precise, and praising over one particular author would not be fair.
-However, we can identify some epic gems that could illustrate its mystery of what seems to be a neverending aventure.
+There can not be substantial records to be precise, and praising over one particular author would not be fair.
+However, we can identify some epic gems that could illustrate its mystery of what seems to be a never ending adventure.
 There are some gems that prevail overtime.
 Shine on for art´s sake.

 They were wrong.